-What to do if all of a sudden your iPhone says no SIM Card installed, Invalid SIM, or SIM Card failure?
-This is a question that bothers quite a few users, and it may appear on all iPhone models.
-When one of the error messages we have mentioned shows up, you can’t send or receive text messages, place calls, or use your mobile data plan.
+What to do if all of a sudden your iPhone says no SIM Card installed, Invalid SIM, or SIM failure?
+This question troubles many users and can occur on all iPhone models.
+When one of these error messages appears, you won't be able to send or receive text messages, make calls, or use your mobile data plan.
 Many people want to know what causes these issues.

 See also: How To Fix No Service On iPhone

-What to do if your iPhone says NO Sim card?
+What to do if your iPhone says "Sim Failure"?

 Solution No.1: Toggle Airplane Mode